 "To build safe, independent lives for autistic young people through support, understanding and enablement"

-We are proud of our diverse Physical Education curriculum offer delivered by our specialist P.E. team.
-In addition to our core P.E. offer available to all pupils we also implement bespoke physical interventions personalised to pupil need ranging from Rebound Therapy, individualised fitness programs, use of adapted equipment and technology.
+We are proud of our diverse Physical Education/Physical and Sensory curriculum offer delivered by our specialist P.E./Physical and Sensory team.
+In addition to our core P.E. offer available to all pupils we also implement bespoke physical and sensory interventions personalised to pupil need ranging from Rebound Therapy, individualised fitness programs, use of adapted equipment and technology.

 Our Diverse Offer